thingco/thingco.github.io/documentation/platform.md

 ```

 ### Block Distance Complete
 The user has completed a block ~100 miles, and it is now ready to be scored.
 A block is made up of a minumium of 100 miles and will be scored as soon as the last trip in the block is completed.
-This means that if the user has driven 95 miles in there first block, then dirves a 15 mile trip the final block total will be 110 miles.
+This means that if the user has driven 95 miles in their first block, then drives a 15 mile trip the final block total will be 110 miles.
 This is to avoid the trip appearing in multiple blocks.

 **Topic Name:** ${AWS::Region}:${AWS::AccountId}-BlockDistanceCompleteTopic-Topic-${UID}
 ***Trigger:*** On Block Complete